 Since 2008 she is based in Spain where she works as a freelance photojournalist, combining her personal projects with the teaching of photography.
 She has published in BuzzFeed News, El Pais, XL Semanal, L'Obs, Equal Times, 5W magazine, Interviú, El Periódico de Cataluña, 7k magazine, Gazeta Wyborcza and Polityka among others.

-Her projects address discrimination and societal dysfunctions in western society.
+Her projects address discrimination and societal dysfunctions in western society, with an emphasis on themes such as gender identity and sexual diversity.
 She also works on youth radicalization and the raise of right-wing movements in Europe.
 Lately she has started to investigate the construction of national identity in post-Soviet regions in the aftermath of the collapse of the Soviet Union.

 She has won different awards, such as the Third Prize in POY Latam 2015 (Mexico); she has been awarded with the Grant Programa Crisálidas Signo Editores Grant 2019 (Spain), with a Helge Humelvoll Scholarship to participate in the 69th Missouri Photo Workshop (USA 2017) and with the “Photojournalism Grant 2015” (GrisArt International School of Photography, Barcelona), among others.